aAtilaR3/cookbook-example/README.md

 **Bonus Tasks:**

-- Implement adding recipes to favorites
+- Implement adding recipes to favorites (for example, by clicking on a heart icon and saving it to local storage)
 - Add loading skeletons
 - Implement proper error states with retry options
 - Make the page SEO friendly